-The service and listener interfaces are defined in terms of Java interfaces (ensuring type safety), and arrows in Figure 4 represents Java methods (commands/events).
+The service and listener interfaces are defined in terms of Java interfaces (ensuring type safety), and arrows in Fig. 4 represents Java methods (commands/events).

-Remote Inter-module Interactions Modules within one GM may interact with its remote peer modules in other GMs belonging to the same group.
-Two approaches can be used by module developers to support interaction between peer modules:
+Remote Inter-module Interactions Modules in one GM may interact with its remote peer modules in other GMs of the same group.
+Two approaches can be used by module developers for interaction between peer modules: